near/docs/docs/validator/staking.md

 ---
 id: staking
-title: Staking and becoming a Validator
+title: Becoming a Validator
-sidebar_label: Staking and becoming a Validator
+sidebar_label: Becoming a Validator
 ---

 ## Staking on official TestNet